pglen/pydbase/README.md

 name.pydb for data; name.pidx for the index, name.lock for the lock file.
  In case of frozen process the lock file times out in xx seconds and breaks the lock.
-If the locking process (id in lockfile) does not exist, the lock breaks immidiately.
+If the locking process (id in lockfile) does not exist, the lock breaks immediately.

 Setting verbosity and debug level: